drywitte/IDD-Fa19-Lab3/README.md

 **e.
 Alternately, how would we store the data if it were bigger than a byte? (hint: take a look at the [EEPROMPut](https://www.arduino.cc/en/Reference/EEPROMPut) example)**

-Using EEPROM.put() and EEPROM.read() you can assign memory addresses for information and the Arduino will auotmatically calculate how many bytes are needed using eeeprom.put.
+Using EEPROM.put() and EEPROM.get() you can assign memory addresses for information and the Arduino will auotmatically calculate how many bytes are needed using eeeprom.put.
 You can then access those values through eeprom.get by passing in the start of the memory address for that information.
+If storing more info it helps to add the size of the stored object to your eeaddress variable to keep track of what eeprom is unused.

 **Upload your modified code that takes in analog values from your sensors and prints them back out to the Arduino Serial Monitor.**